jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - **Rules**: No magic, a test of grossness
   - Friendly wager of 15 GP
   - **Full Cup** Flippith thy Cup!
 - Rez is too powerful and can't flippith the cup after a mighty chug.
-Rez's mug gets pushed back against wall and on the next flip she sends it into the ceiling.
+Rez's mug gets pushed back against the wall and on the next flip she sends it into the ceiling.
 One of the adventurers Bat familiar takes it out of the ceiling but lands on the table upside down.
 Touchdown!
-Move onto the Pan's turn.
+Move onto Pan's turn.
-- Seem to be cheating like some punk ass bitches
+- Other party seems to be cheating like some punk ass bitches
 - After a dead heat in the end between Virra and Viki, we won!

 ### Post-Game Like We Won the Championship Game